Radbuglet/crew/README.md

     // be class internal.
     pub fn update_player_state() {
         // This ellipsis is syntax for an unimplemented method with similar semantics to
-        // a "TODO" comment.
+        // a "to-do" comment.
 Reaching an ellipsis will cause the program to panic.
         ...
     }
 }